‘World’s Oldest Man’ Reveals His Longevity Secrets

 A Russian man who died in 2012, supposedly at age 122, claimed that abstaining from booze, tobacco, and women allowed him to enjoy such a long existence.
 His typical diet consisted of dairy products, fruits, corn, vegetables, whey, and wild garlic.

-In the alternative, a Texas woman, then 104, starting drinking three cans of Dr. Pepper each day when she was in her 60s and has never looked back.
+In the alternative, a Texas woman, then 104, started drinking three cans of Dr. Pepper each day when she was in her 60s and has never looked back.
 The unconventional Dr. Pepper consumption notwithstanding, the centenarian admitted that she has no particular longevity secret other than “you just keep living.”

 Upon marking her 102nd birthday in May 2015, a Connecticut woman recommended an approach for achieving a long life: Consume only fresh food and avoid any food out of a can.